Meet the cat and dog rescued by a drone from the Ukrainian front line

 The determination of many Ukrainians to take care of animals in wartime – even amid the chaos and brutality of the first days of Russia’s full-scale invasion in February 2022 – has touched many hearts across the world.
 As the grinding war stretches into its fifth year, it shows no signs of easing.

-Inga Sakada is the director of operations at UA Animals, one of Ukraine’s biggest animal rights groups.
+Inga Sakada is the director of operations at UAnimals, one of Ukraine’s biggest animal rights groups.
 It has been involved in evacuations, treatment, and the care of thousands of animals in frontline areas.

 “Twice a month, our team of vets travels to the frontline zone and works non-stop, sometimes from 7 a.m. until 10 p.m., treating, vaccinating and neutering all the animals brought to us,” she said, adding that as many as 500 to 600 animals can be treated during a single veterinary mission.